Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 ***Tips to actually get this to run?***<br>

-* [Webfinger patch](http://github.com/diaspora/diaspora/issues/issue/83/#issue/83/comment/411202) (unofficial, may no longer be relevant with the latest commit). stop thin, apply patch, reset mongodb (cd mongodb-linux-i686-1.6.2/bin;./mongo diaspora-development <db.dropDatabase()> , restart thin <br>
+* (no longer necessary)[Webfinger patch](http://github.com/diaspora/diaspora/issues/issue/83/#issue/83/comment/411202) (unofficial, may no longer be relevant with the latest commit). stop thin, apply patch, reset mongodb (cd mongodb-linux-i686-1.6.2/bin;./mongo diaspora-development <db.dropDatabase()> , restart thin <br>
 * Your server must be on port 80, or you must forward 80 to 3000.
 Otherwise friend requests may cause lockups on other servers.
 Commandline switch is -p 80.<br>
 * Your server must also have 8080 available for websockets.